 Showing the shifting rod screw that needs to be removed to disassemble the unit.
 This photo is of a short shaft motor

-top of the plastic water pump housing, usually breaking the top of the
+lower unit down and the water pump impeller key up THRU the top of the

 It just about has to come off, as there is not enough room to

 assemble everything off the bottom and still tighten the water pump